Rob Refsnyder Player Props: Red Sox vs. Rays

 |Games w/1+ RBI

-- The pitching staff for the Rays had a collective 8.7 K/9 last season, which ranked 12th in MLB.
+- The pitching staff for the Rays has a collective 8.9 K/9, which ranks 15th in MLB.

 © 2023 Data Skrive.
 All rights reserved.